s-h-a-d-o-w/create-nodew-exe/README.md

 # create-nodew-exe

-Create an executable based on node.exe that will not show a terminal on launch.
+Creates an executable based on node.exe that will not show a terminal on launch.

 ### Usage